How it works

 3. It will open the city up to your employees in new ways: Lunch breaks, work errands, and even transportation to and from the office will be more exciting for employees with access to bikes.

-4. It’s not only an employee perk, it’s a lifestyle perk: Membership gets you 24/7 access to 200 bikes in 39 stations, available April - November.
+4. It’s not only an employee perk, it’s a lifestyle perk: Membership gets you 24/7 access to 385 bikes in Buffalo and Niagara Falls, available April - November.

-5. Biking in Buffalo is getting better and better: Reddy Bikeshare continually works with a large network of enthusiastic individuals and organizations to promote for safe streets and bike friendly infrastructure.
+5. Biking in Buffalo/Niagara is getting better and better: Reddy Bikeshare continually works with a large network of enthusiastic individuals and organizations to promote for safe streets and bike friendly infrastructure.

 6. Helps ease some parking woes: Traffic and parking challenges can be a headache during the work day, take a bike to ease those frustrations - especially in downtown Buffalo!